ashreggie/test26Oct/README.md

 # Bibliometric Data Analyzer

 This Python script provides a web-based interface for analyzing bibliometric data from Excel files.
 It uses Gradio to create a simple UI for file upload and download.
+I want to add more remarks.

 ## Description